ShamanDBI/shaman-core/docs/source/resource_tracing.rst

 Let me explain the typical lifecycle states that a *software resource* goes through in an OS kernel:

 1. **Create**: At this stage a resource is created like socket, spawning new process or create new file or an existing one is opened like file from the disk for example File.
 A unique resource identifier/handler is returned by the syscall at this stage.
 If you are interested in tracing it you can record the identifier and used it in sub-sequent stage.
-2. **Consume**: At this staget resource is manipulated, configured or queried upon by operation like read, write, IOCTL syscall call using the unique identifier/handler returned form previous stage.
+2. **Consume**: At this stage resource is manipulated, configured or queried upon by operation like read, write, IOCTL syscall call using the unique identifier/handler returned form previous stage.
 3. **Release**: Once done with the resource it is destroyed with syscall like *close*.
 This unique identifier/handle is surrendered to the OS kernel which can be may re-used the same identifier for new resource.

 We will refere to this flow as *create-consume-release* in the future.